andrijazz/playground/projects/imitation/README.md

 ## Behavioral cloning

-Behavioral cloning treats imitation learning as a supervised learning problem - it learns to map actions to states.
+Behavioral cloning treats imitation learning as a supervised learning problem - it learns to map states to actions.

 Here is the simple implementation of behavioral cloning agent applied on Mujoco env along with improvements using **DAgger**.